FelicianoTech/www.feliciano.tech/src/content/blog/circleci-config-visualization.md

 **job** - A collection of steps that will run in a specified execution environment (executor).
 Either a Docker container or a virtual machine (VM).

 **step** - The smallest unit in a CircleCI pipeline, it runs shell commands.
 These shell commands are typically Bash commands but a step can be configured to run something else.
 In CircleCI Orbs, steps go by the name `commands` instead but they work the same.

+This is my personal explanation on how this all works.
+You can go straight to the source and learn more at [CircleCI Docs](https://circleci.com/docs/).